linode/docs/docs/guides/websites/cms/wordpress/how-to-use-nginx-fastcgi-page-cache-with-wordpress/index.md

 WordPress caching can be enabled on NGINX without installing additional components.
 Ensure all Linux packages are updated before proceeding.

 The FastCGI instructions require a LEMP stack including the NGINX web server rather than the more common LAMP stack.
-These instructions are geared towards Ubuntu 22.04 users, but are generally applicable to any Linux distribution using a LEMP stack.
+These instructions are geared towards Ubuntu 22.04 LTS, but are generally applicable to any Linux distribution using a LEMP stack.

 ## How to Configure The WordPress Virtual Host for Caching